Table

 • When numeric values are added to the Column # Width fields, they represent the percentage of the width the column will take.
 If adding values to the fields, each column in use must have a number, and these numbers must add up to 100.
 For example: If using four columns, the column widths could be 20, 20, 20 and 40, but could not be 20, 20, 20 and blank.

-When checked, the component will display the corresponding category filter above the Table.
+• When checked, the respective category filter will appear above the table.

 Specific Category items in the Content Tree, under Table Categories: